aws-samples/amazon-transcribe-live-call-analytics/lca-agentassist-setup-stack/agent-assist-demo-script.md

 **Caller**: Can you tell me what kinds of life insurance policies you have?
 **Agent**:  Yes, of course.
 I’m just pulling up our latest life insurance policy information now.

-*AGENT ASSIST: Open *[*https://www.barclays.co.uk/insurance/life-insurance/  Suggested response: We offer two main types of life insurance - Permanent life insurance, and Term life insurance which includes a plan designed for anyone thinking of applying for a mortgage.*
+*AGENT ASSIST: Open https://en.wikipedia.org/wiki/Life_insurance.
+Suggested response: We offer two main types of life insurance - Permanent life insurance, and Term life insurance which includes a plan designed for anyone thinking of applying for a mortgage.*

-**Agent**: We offer two main types of life insurance - Permanent life insurance, and Term life insurance which includes a plan designed for anyone thinking of applying for a mortgage.
+**Agent**: We offer many types of Term life insurance, and Permanent life insurance, including Whole life, Universal life, Endowment policies, Accidental death policies, and more.

 ### Part 5: Caller asks a question for which we don’t have an FAQ..
 Demonstrates fallback to a Kendra query on unstructured docs from the index (in the case the crawled website)

-**Caller**: Actually I am thinking to apply for a mortgage.
-This would be my first time..
+**Caller**: Interesting!
+What types of accidents are covered by accidental death insurance?
-**Agent**: Excellent.
-That must be very exciting!
-We’d love to help you with that.
+**Agent**: I'll tell you in one second!

-*AGENT ASSIST: Amazon Kendra suggestions....you want to borrow as a deposit – but some of our **mortgages** are designed to help if you’re struggling to save up that amount.
-For example, you could **apply** for a **mortgage** with a minimum 5% deposit using the **mortgage** guarantee scheme.
-More **first**-**time** **mortgage** questions...*
+*AGENT ASSIST: Amazon Kendra suggestions....Accidental death insurance is a type of limited life insurance that is designed to cover the insured should they die as the result of an accident.
+"Accidents" run the gamut from abrasions to catastrophes but normally do not include deaths resulting from non-accident-related health problems or suicide.
+Because they only cover accidents, these policies are much less expensive than other life insurance policies.
+Such insurance can also be accidental death and dismemberment insurance or AD&D. In an AD&D policy, benefits are available not only for accidental death but also for the loss of limbs or body functions such as sight and hearing.
 *Source Link: https://www.barclays.co.uk/mortgages/first-time-buyers/*

-**Agent**: We have mortgage solutions designed just for first time buyers like yourself, with down-payment options as low as 5%.
-Let me send you some information and let’s schedule a chat with one of our mortgage specialists.
+**Agent**: "Accidents" run the gamut from abrasions to catastrophes but normally do not include deaths resulting from non-accident-related health problems or suicide.
+Because they only cover accidents, these policies are much less expensive than other life insurance policies.
+We also offer  accidental death and dismemberment insurance or AD&D, where benefits are available not only for accidental death but also for the loss of limbs or body functions such as sight and hearing.
+Let me send you some information and let’s schedule a chat with one of our insurance specialists.
 Does that sound OK?

 ### Part 6: Wrapup